Mount Brandon

-Mount Brandon is at the centre of a long high ridge called the Brandon Group range of mountains in the Dingle Peninsula in Kerry.
+Mount Brandon is at the centre of a long high ridge called the Brandon Group range of mountains in the Dingle Peninsula in County Kerry.
 The ridge contains seven other major peaks (i.e. above 2,000 ft in height); one is the similarly named Brandon Peak (840 metres).
 The positioning and dimensions of the Brandon Group ridge have made it the scene of several air accidents over the years.
 The mountain, and range, is named after Saint Brendan, and is the end of a Christian pilgrimage trail known as Cosán na Naomh.
 It is also well regarded for hill walking with routes such as the 4–5-hour Faha Route (also called The Pilgrim's Path), and the 6–7-hour traverse of the entire range known as "one of the finest ridgewalks in Ireland".

 Geology

 Brandon is composed of sandstone particles of various sizes collectively known as Old Red Sandstone.
 Old Red Sandstone has a purple–reddish colour, and has virtually no fossils.
 The colour gave its name to nearby Purple Mountain.
 The composition of Old Red Sandstone is variable and contains quartz stones, mudstones, siltstones, and sandstone particles (conglomerate rock boulders with quartz pebbles are visible).
 They are described by the Geological Survey of Ireland as the oldest Devonian rocks in Ireland.